Course Policies

 The course requirements are:

-Participation: There will be a number of short quizzes given during each lecture.
+Participation: There will be a number of short quizzes given periodically during the semester.
 Typically, these short quizzes will consist of 1 question that is given during class using PollEverywhere, but some lectures may have more than 1 question.
 Make-up quizzes will not be offered.
-I will drop the lowest 5-10\% of the quizzes (so you can miss some of the questions without losing any points).
+I will drop the lowest 5-10% of the quizzes (so you can miss some of the questions without losing any points).

-Problem Sets: There will be 3 problem sets (after each part).
-Problem sets will be submitted through Gradescope (accessible through the course website).
+Problem Sets: There will be 4 problem sets (after each part).
+Problem sets will be submitted through the course website.
 You can use your notes, the readings, and the online textbook, but you should not discuss your answers with your classmates or use any AI tools, such as ChatGPT, to answer these questions.

 Topics